PhanKydeptrai/TubeTuner/README_EN.md

 1. **Open YouTube** and play any video
 2. **Click on the extension icon** in the toolbar
+3. **Explore 4 main sections**:
+   - **Content & Feed Controls**: Hide/show progress bar, duration, Shorts, Home Feed, Video Sidebar
+   - **Interface Elements**: Hide/show Comments, Notifications Bell, Top Header, Explore & Trending
+   - **Video Controls**: Hide/show End Screen Cards, Video Controls
+   - **Other Features**: Hide/show Fundraiser Banners, Merchandise, and other features
-3. **Toggle switches** to enable/disable features:
+4. **Toggle switches** to enable/disable each feature individually
-   - **Hide progress bar**: Show/hide the progress bar
-   - **Hide video duration**: Show/hide time information
-   - **Hide Shorts**: Show/hide Shorts videos and section
-4. **Toggle theme**:
-   - Click the sun/moon button in the top right corner to switch between Light and Dark mode
+5. **Toggle theme**: Click the sun/moon button at the top to switch Light/Dark mode
+6. **Export/Import Settings**: Use buttons in "Other Features" section to backup/restore configurations
-5. The extension will automatically apply changes
+7. Extension will automatically apply changes and remember section states

 ## Extension Status

 - 🟢 **Hiding: progress bar** - Only the progress bar is hidden
 - 🟢 **Hiding: duration** - Only the video duration is hidden
 - 🟢 **Hiding: shorts** - Only the Shorts section is hidden
+- 🟢 **Hiding: home feed** - Only the home page is hidden
+- 🟢 **Hiding: video sidebar** - Only the video sidebar is hidden
+- 🟢 **Hiding: comments** - Only the comments section is hidden
+- 🟢 **Hiding: notifications bell** - Only the notification bell is hidden
+- 🟢 **Hiding: top header** - Only the top header is hidden
+- 🟢 **Hiding: explore & trending** - Only Explore & Trending tabs are hidden
 - 🟢 **Hiding: multiple features** - Combination of multiple hidden features
 - 🟡 **All disabled** - Normal display